Michael Fadugbagbe (faa·du·baag·beɪ) is a Yoruba-Nigerian decolonial imagemaker,

 NFFTY (National Film Festival for Talented Youth) 2026.

-He is the founder of The Counter Canon, a film club and discussion series dedicated to
+He is the founder of The Counter Canon, an art society and discussion series dedicated to the preservation

 He holds a BA in Studio Art from Wesleyan University where he graduated with High Honors